KailasHiwale/DRF-TDD-CRUD/README.md

 # DRF-TDD-CRUD
 A minimal implementation of REST API using [Django REST framework](http://www.django-rest-framework.org/).
-Idia behind this demonstrative project is to understanding the implementation of following features
+This is a demonstrative project to understand the implementation of following features in RESTFull web services:
 - django project configuration for installed apps, database, authentication, testing etc.
 - Creating MSV (Models, Serializers, Views) as per DRF API guidelines.
 - Common customization for django admin interface and urls.